 Greetings from Tink World!

-That’s all folks.
-Have a great week and we’ll see you at the market.
+Well, that's all.
+Have a great week.
+We'll see you at the market!